zhcmeng/smolagents/docs/source/index.md

 # Agents

-Agents is a library that enables you to run powerful agents in a few lines of code!
-It is:
-- lightweight
-- understandable (we kept abstractions to the minimum)
+This library is the simplest framework out there to build powerful agents!

-- the only library with first-class support for Code Agents, i.e. agents that write their actions in code!
+In particular, it has first-class support for Code Agents, i.e. agents that write their actions in code (as opposed to "agents being used to write code", which many good libraries do).

-Here is a demo:

-## How lightweight is it?

-We strived to keep abstractions to a strict minimum.
-You could go lower and code it all yourself, but some of this stuff is non-trivial.
-For instance, if you define a format for tool expression, you have to specify the same format in your system prompt, your parser, and your possibke error logging to let the LLM correct itself.

-## Code agents?

-We can let LLMs powering agentic systems write their actions in code.
-This approach is demonstrated to work better than the current industry practice of letting the LLM output a dictionary of the tools it wants to calls: [uses 30% fewer steps](https://huggingface.co/papers/2402.01030) (thus 30% fewer LLM calls) and [reaches higher performance on difficult benchmarks](https://huggingface.co/papers/2411.01747).
-Head to [./conceptual_guides/intro_agents.md] to learn more on that.

-Especially, since code execution can be a security concern (arbitrary code execution!), we provide options at runtime:
-  - a secure python interpreter to run code more safely in your environment
-  - a sandboxed environment.

 <div class="mt-10">
   <div class="w-full flex flex-col space-y-4 md:space-y-0 md:grid md:grid-cols-2 md:gap-y-4 md:gap-x-5">
-    <a class="!no-underline border dark:border-gray-700 p-5 rounded-lg shadow hover:shadow-lg" href="./tutorials/tools"
+    <a class="!no-underline border dark:border-gray-700 p-5 rounded-lg shadow hover:shadow-lg" href="./guided_tour"
-      ><div class="w-full text-center bg-gradient-to-br from-blue-400 to-blue-500 rounded-lg py-1.5 font-semibold mb-5 text-white text-lg leading-relaxed">Tutorials</div>
+      ><div class="w-full text-center bg-gradient-to-br from-blue-400 to-blue-500 rounded-lg py-1.5 font-semibold mb-5 text-white text-lg leading-relaxed">Guided tour</div>
       <p class="text-gray-700">Learn the basics and become familiar with using Agents.
 Start here if you are using Agents for the first time!</p>
     </a>
     <a class="!no-underline border dark:border-gray-700 p-5 rounded-lg shadow hover:shadow-lg" href="./examples/text_to_sql"